CHILDCARE VOLUNTEERING EXPERIENCE

 - In-depth orientation in San Jose

-- Walking tour of San Pedro – the historical hangout in the heart of downtown San Jose
+- Walking tour of San Pedro – the vibrant district in the heart of downtown San Jose

 - Accommodation with a local host family